GetDutchie/brick/docs/data/synchronization.md

 ## Reconciliation

-Data will inevitably become out of sync between the local and remote providers. **Brick does not natively resolve these differences**.
+Data will inevitably become out of sync between the local and remote providers. **Brick does not resolve these differences**.
 Your synchronization implementation should handle reconcilliation.
 Some examples of how to prioritize data:

 ### Single Source of Truth